 We will start scouting strawberry fields for major insect pests in earnest next week, including volunteer farms, in North Berwick, Wells, Cape Elizabeth, Poland Spring, New Gloucester, Dresden, Monmouth, Wayne, and Farmington, and will be reporting our findings through this newsletter on a weekly basis until harvest time.
 You can also get quick access to this information through the Highmoor Farm blog or the Pest Management web page.
 If you would prefer to receive this message via e-mail, please give us a call at 933.2100 or send an e-mail message to: firstname.lastname@example.org.

 The best way to manage strawberry pests is to scout your own fields regularly and often.
 You should start scouting regularly as soon as flower buds emerge from the crown.
 You should be able to identify the major pests and their damage, and be able to determine if control measures are necessary.
 To properly scout your fields you may want a copy of the Strawberry Production Guide for the Northeast, Midwest and Eastern Canada.
 This contains detailed information on strawberry pest identification and monitoring, and also provides information on all other aspects of strawberry production.
-It may be purchased for $45.00 per copy from the University of Maine Cooperative Extension.
-You can order it online at the Publications website.
+It may be purchased for $45.00 per copy from the University of Maine Cooperative Extension online Publications Catalog.
 You should also have a copy of the 2013-2014 New England Small Fruit Pest Management Guide, which contains the latest information on management options for the major strawberry pests as well as scouting information.